The Custom of the Country: Plot

-Ralph and Undine marry quickly and honeymoon in Europe.
+Ralph and Undine honeymoon in Europe.
 Although Ralph dotes on Undine, their relationship quickly comes into conflict.
-Neither one of them enjoy the other's activities and his attempts to be a moderating influence on her extravagance is ignored.
+Neither one of them enjoys the other's activities and his attempts to be a moderating influence on her extravagance are ignored.
 Worst of all his finances do not permit the lifestyle Undine desires.
 After Undine's father is unable to send them money Undine forces Ralph to extract money from his sister and her husband which Ralph resents.
 At the end of their honeymoon Undine discovers that she is pregnant.
 She is horrified by the news and Ralph realizes he is as well.

-Four years later Undine misses her son Paul's birthday causing Ralph to realize that he is no longer in love with her.
+Four years later, Undine misses her son Paul's birthday, causing Ralph to realize that he is no longer in love with her.
 The couple are deeply in debt due to Undine.
-She resents Ralph for his lack of funds while he resents her for forcing him to work.
-Unable to cover her bills Undine accepts a loan from Peter Van Degen, the nouveau riche husband of Ralph's cousin Clare.
-Peter is a known philanderer and Undine flirts with him hoping that by hinting at an affair she will extract more financial aid.
-However when Peter abruptly leaves for France Undine realizes that she would be happier if she divorced Ralph and married Peter.
+She resents Ralph for his lack of funds, and he resents her for forcing him to work.
+Unable to cover her bills, Undine accepts a loan from Peter Van Degen, the nouveau riche husband of Ralph's cousin Clare.
+Peter is a known philanderer, and Undine flirts with him, hoping that an affair will extract more financial aid.
+However, when Peter abruptly leaves for France, Undine realizes that she would be happier if she divorced Ralph and married Peter.
 Undine fakes an illness so that Ralph will send her to France to recover.
-While there she convinces Peter to leave Clare and marry her.
+While there, she convinces Peter to leave Clare and marry her.

-After Undine and Ralph's divorce Peter reunites with Clare and refuses to see Undine.
-She later learns from a friend that while Clare would never have agreed to a divorce the real reason that Peter dropped Undine was that he discovered that the day they ran away together Ralph was deeply ill and was pleading for her to come home.
-Peter's fear that Undine would do the same to him led him to break off their relationship.
+After Undine and Ralph's divorce, Peter reunites with Clare and refuses to see Undine.
+She later learns from a friend that, while Clare never would have agreed to a divorce, the reason that Peter dropped Undine was that he discovered Ralph was deeply ill and his family was pleading for her to come home, which she ignored.
+Peter's fear that Undine would do the same to him (were he to fall sick) led him to end their relationship.

-Her circumstances and social status greatly reduced Undine returns to Paris where she is fortunate enough to meet a French count, Raymond de Chelles, who falls in love with Undine.
+Her circumstances and social status greatly reduced, Undine returns to Paris, where she is fortunate enough to meet Raymond de Chelles, a French count, who falls in love with Undine.
 The de Chelles are Catholics and frown upon Undine's marriage and divorce.
 Undine discovers that an annulment is possible but does not have the financial means to procure one.
-She runs into Elmer Moffat who suggests that she use her legal hold on her son, Paul, to extract the money from Ralph.
+She runs into Elmer Moffat who suggests that she use her legal hold on her son Paul to extract the money from Ralph.